jorisroovers/systems-playground/kubernetes/README.md

 kubectl expose deployment my-app --type=NodePort curl $(minikube service my-app --url)

+# Note that when using deployments, the container hostname is automatically mapped to the podname
+# This is NOT the case when manually creating a single POD
+PODNAME=$(kubectl get pod -l label=my-app -o name | sed  "s/pod\///")
+kubectl exec $PODNAME hostname

 # Roll out a newer version of the my-app
 kubectl apply -f deployments/deployment-v2.yaml curl $(minikube service my-app --url) # will show 'version 2'